 The day after my surgery I showed him my new belly.
 Crying my eyes out at the time of course, he said ‘it’s okay’.
 He didn’t see it again for months; I didn’t ever wanna take my T-shirt off.
 The fertility issues caused problems.
 The surgeries caused problems.
 My anger at the world (may have been roid rage), my sadness and my refusal to go out and socialise anymore caused problems.
 His lack of empathy and unwillingness to take care of me when we lived together and I couldn’t even walk down the stairs to feed myself caused problems.
 His refusal to answer the phone or come home when I needed him caused problems.
 It was all too much and it became a pretty volatile relationship.
-The fact that he had been there and understood what had happened made it easier to stay with him because the thought of trying to explain to somebody else felt far too overwhelming.
-He told me that no one else would ever be able to put up with me and my shit and yes it was said that no one would have me when I was scarred or wearing a bag (whilst in a drunken stupor, but still, it was said all the same).
+The fact that he had been there and understood what had happened made it easier to stay with him.
+The thought of trying to explain it all to somebody else felt far too overwhelming.
+He told me that no one else would ever be able to put up with me and my shit, and yes it was said that no one would have me when I was scarred or wearing a bag, (whilst in a drunken stupor, but still, it was said all the same).
 He told me I was horrible and nasty and because of my low confidence I believed it.
-It was me that had caused his depression and his alcohol addiction and me that had taken away his chance to have children… I now know that’s not true but I didn’t at the time and I felt guilty.
-I think some of it has stuck with me and even though I didn’t make him act the way he did or make him make the choices he did, my problems were the cause of some of his pain and I hate the thought that I could be the cause of somebody else’s later down the line.
+It was me that had caused his depression and his alcohol addiction and it was me that had taken away his chance to have children… I now know that this is not true, but I didn’t at the time and I felt guilty.
+I think some of it has stuck with me, even though I didn’t make him act the way he did or make him make the choices he did, my problems were the cause of some of his pain and I hate the thought that I could be the cause of somebody else’s later down the line.
 That’s why I stayed for so long after the love had gone.
-He told me that he had been there for me through all my crap so I owed him.
+He told me that he had been there for me through all my crap, and so I owed him...

 Dating is hard without medical conditions.
 Take a look at the IBD and dating blog from last year here.